 7. Stand for your team

 Give credit.
-Set up coffee –dates or some other incentive for the deserving.
+Set up coffee –dates and some alike incentive for the deserving.
 Host team-building activities, pair up two new employees and put your efforts to unify the team.

 8. Be kind

 Consider other employees like your family.
 Be friendly, get up from your table and go greet them.
 Be humble and transparent in your dealings.
 Share more about yourself, include your personal opinions and be approachable.

 - Do not use your authority inappropriately- Take decisions and actions which are in favor of your organization only.